Critical Mass (cycling): History

-Critical Mass-like bicycle tours with hundreds of participants took place in Stockholm, Sweden in the early 1970s.
-But the first ride within the present wave took place on Friday, September 25, 1992, at 6 pm in San Francisco.
+Critical Mass-like bicycle tours with hundreds of participants took place in Stockholm, Sweden in the early 1970s and São Paulo in the 1980s.
+The first ride termed as being a "Critical Mass" took place on Friday, September 25, 1992, at 6 pm in San Francisco.
 At that time, the event was known as Commute Clot and was composed of a couple of dozen cyclists who had received flyers on Market Street.

 Shortly after this, some participants in that ride went to a local bicycle shop for a screening of Ted White's documentary Return of the Scorcher, about bicycle culture in the Netherlands and China in comparison with that of the United States.
 In that film, American human-powered vehicle and pedicab designer George Bliss noted that, in China, both motorists and bicyclists had an "understood" method of negotiating intersections without signals.
 Traffic would queue up at these intersections until the backlog reached a "critical mass", at which point that mass would move through the intersection.
 This term from the footage of the movie, was applied to the name of the ride, and the name caught on, replacing "Commute Clot" by the time of the second event.